Home How it works Tutors Subjects Insights FAQ Free A-Level Trial

 Cambridge A Level vs Edexcel A Level — Past Paper Differences

-Cambridge International A Level papers (for example, Mathematics 9709, Physics 9702, Chemistry 9701, Biology 9700, Economics 9708) reward extended analytical writing with levels-based marking on longer questions.
+Cambridge International A Level papers (for example, Maths 9709, Physics 9702, Chemistry 9701, Biology 9700, Economics 9708) reward extended analytical writing with levels-based marking on longer questions.
 Assessment Objectives — AO1 (knowledge), AO2 (application), AO3 (analysis/evaluation) — are explicitly weighted in the mark scheme.
 The mark scheme rewards quality of argument, not just quantity of points.
 Edexcel tends toward more structured mark allocation per point, which rewards systematic answers.
 Cambridge also publishes examiner reports — these are essential reading and should be used alongside mark schemes.

 Subject-by-Subject A Level Past Paper Strategy

-A Level Mathematics
+A Level Maths

 A Level Physics